-- 1) Independent of the company and company management in accordance with the Swedish Corporate Governance Code. - 2) Independent of major shareholders in the company in accordance with the Swedish Corporate Governance Code - Fees as resolved at the 2016 annual general meeting.
-This means that the fees related to the period until the next AGM, i.e. the period 3 May 2016 to 10 May 2017.
-The amounts were paid out after the 2017 AGM. - 4) Attendance via technology is equated with attendance in person. - 5) Class A shares owned through Ramsbury Invest AB. - 6) Class B shares owned through Ramsbury Invest AB as of 19 February 2018. - 7) Shares held by spouse.
+- 1) Independent of the company and company management in accordance with the Swedish Corporate Governance Code. - 2) Independent of major shareholders in the company in accordance with the Swedish Corporate Governance Code. - 3) Fees as resolved at the 2018 annual general meeting.
+This means that the fees related to the period until the next AGM, i.e. for the period 8 May 2018 to 7 May 2019.
+The amounts were paid out after the 2019 AGM.